Jswig/ucsc-cgl-synthetic-genomes/docs/paper_notes.md

 Use MNIST dataset and hospital "tabular" data, but there is evidence that these models do not perform well for discrete sequences --> maybe approach in that paper is not that useful

+---

+**functional domains:** parts of the gene that code for "irreplaceable" parts of the protein